-If an object gets lodged in your pet's mouth or throat and they begin to choke, our veterinarians recommend following these steps to help your pet until you can get emergency veterinary treatment in Lisle.
+If an object gets lodged in your pet's mouth or throat and they begin to choke, our Lisle veterinarians recommend following these steps to help your pet until you can have your pet treated.

 Signs Your Pet is Choking